By Marcia Braden

-Lack of executive functioning (the ability to sum up intention, form a plan and execute it) is another characteristic commonly associated with FXS in girls.
+Lack of executive functioning (the ability to sum up intention, form a plan, and execute it) is another characteristic commonly associated with FXS in girls.
 Lack of follow-through becomes a concern, as completing homework and keeping commitments eludes them.
 School staff may see the girl with FXS as lazy and unmotivated.

-Keeping a digital calendar on a smart phone with alarms set as reminders can be a helpful strategy for girls to remember scheduled events and appointments.
+- Keeping a digital calendar on a smart phone with alarms set as reminders can be a helpful strategy for girls to remember scheduled events and appointments.

 Routine is welcomed because it is predictable and reassuring.
 As a matter of fact, routine can become so addictive that elaborate rituals and compulsive behaviors become enshrined.
 Preserving sameness is soothing, and the girls tend to perpetuate doing things the same way over and over as a strategy to help them remain calm.
 Obviously, this coping method competes with the human need for variety and new experience, and thus causes its own stress.

-To help this issue, schedule a novel activity that is well-supported and then follow it with a routine task or activity.
+- To help this issue, schedule a novel activity that is well-supported and then follow it with a routine task or activity.
 This can help defuse fear and foster motivation to tolerate the novel activity.

 Unfortunately, the need to preserve sameness does not manifest as a skill in personal organization.
-Quite the opposite, actually, as girls with FXS frequently have great difficulty keeping their rooms organized, cars clean or personal items stored in an orderly manner.
+Quite the opposite, actually, as girls with FXS frequently have great difficulty keeping their rooms organized, cars clean, or personal items stored in an orderly manner.
 The obvious neurobiological culprits are attention and executive function deficits.

 Common sense would tell us that providing less is often more.
 Unfortunately, girls with FXS often love collections and saving mementos, such as ticket stubs from football games and concerts.
 These and other paraphernalia make it more difficult to purge unnecessary clutter.

-Relationships pose a significant challenge throughout the life span.
-Teenage girls can become enamored with pop stars, musicians and actors.
+Relationships pose a significant challenge throughout the lifespan.
+Teenage girls can become enamored with pop stars, musicians, and actors.
 They often fantasize romantic relationships and at times even believe they have a secret relationship with a celebrity.

-Their issues related to shyness and inability to express feelings complicates relationships.
+Their issues related to shyness and an inability to express feelings complicates relationships.
 They may gravitate to males who have ulterior motives because the males are attentive and initially offer emotional support.
 This can result in manipulation and exploitation of the girl with FXS.

 Allowing girls to experience the “hard lessons” of life and apply them to relationships can be risky and may even estrange parents from their daughters.
 Giving advice or limiting access to a male friend only provokes feelings of resentment.
 Yes, this may all sound virtually identical to typically developing teenage girls, but girls with FXS are far more vulnerable on any number of fronts, without ready access to typical defenses that can ease their passage through this difficult developmental period.

-Some parents insist that the boyfriend attend therapy with the girl in order force discussion about responsible behaviors.
-Parents have had to limit access to money, credit cards and checkbooks when they sense manipulation.
+Some parents insist that the boyfriend attend therapy with the girl in order to force discussion about responsible behaviors.
+Parents have had to limit access to money, credit cards, and checkbooks when they sense manipulation.
 These challenges, although not entirely unique to girls with FXS, can bring much distress to families.

-On the other hand, some girls fear relationships, getting married and having children.
+On the other hand, some girls fear relationships, getting married, and having children.
 They liken their future lives to the one they know well, perhaps riddled with difficulties and disappointments associated with a family member even more affected than they are.

 This complex thicket of relationships has no easy solution, which reminds us again that the typical population has its own lifelong relationship challenges!
-Strategies for addressing those challenges in girls with FXS may include establishing “dating rules” such as:
+Strategies for addressing those challenges in girls with FXS may include establishing dating rules such as: